 What is the best AI tool for scheduling interviews?

 The answer depends on your needs.
-For teams that want scheduling as part of a complete sourcing and outreach workflow, Pin handles all three in one platform - scanning 850M+ profiles, automating outreach with a 48% response rate, and scheduling interviews without tool-switching.
+For teams that want scheduling as part of a complete sourcing and outreach workflow, Pin is the best choice.
+It handles all three in one platform: scanning 850M+ profiles, automating outreach with 5x better response rates, and scheduling interviews without tool-switching.
 For scheduling-only needs, Paradox (Olivia) handles enterprise volume and GoodTime manages complex panel coordination.

 How much time does AI interview scheduling save recruiters?